The Midnighters

 The Midnighters were an American vocal group from Detroit, Michigan.
 They were an influential group in the 1950s and early 1960s, with many R&B hit records.
-They were also notable for launching the career of lead singer Hank Ballard and the worldwide dance craze the Twist.
-Between 1953 and 1962 the Midnighters had several hits on the U.S. pop and R&B charts.
-Their hits included the million-selling Billboard Top 10 pop hits "Finger Poppin' Time" (for which they received a 1961 Grammy Award nomination), and "Let's Go, Let's Go, Let's Go".
+They were also notable for launching the career of lead singer Hank Ballard and the worldwide dance craze the twist.
+Between 1953 and 1962, the Midnighters had several hits on the U.S. pop and R&B charts.
+Their hits included the million-selling Billboard top 10 pop hits "Finger Poppin' Time" (for which they received a 1961 Grammy Award nomination), and "Let's Go, Let's Go, Let's Go".
 The Midnighters also had 13 top 10 R&B hits, including three that reached number 1.
 Their top 10 R&B hits included "Work with Me, Annie", "It's Love Baby (24 Hours a Day)", "Annie Had a Baby", "The Hoochi Coochi Coo", "Teardrops on Your Letter", "Get It", "The Float" and "Nothing but Good".
 They received the Rhythm and Blues Foundation's prestigious Pioneer Award in 1992 and were inducted into the Vocal Group Hall of Fame in 1999.
-The Midnighters are also noted for achieving a music industry milestone in 1960, by becoming the first group in history to place 3 singles in the Billboard Hot 100 at the same time.
+The Midnighters are also noted for achieving a music industry milestone in 1960, by becoming the first group in history to place 3 singles on the Billboard Hot 100 at the same time.
 The group's lead singer, Hank Ballard, was inducted into the Rock and Roll Hall of Fame in 1990.
 The Midnighters as a group were inducted into the Rock and Roll Hall of Fame on April 14, 2012.